radiantearth/stac-api-spec/core/README.md

 serve up a large number of features, so they typically use several layers of intermediate `child` links before getting to Item objects.

-## Example Landing Page with for STAC API - Core
+## Example Landing Page for STAC API - Core

 This document is what would be expected from an api that only implements STAC API - Core.
 In practice, most APIs will also implement other conformance classes, and those will be reflected in the `links` and `conformsTo` fields.